As well as any post viral fatigue syndrome, Fibromyalgia and Dysautonomia

 simple restorative postures

-These are also the same therapeutic techniques I offer for Chronic Fatigue Syndrome, Fibromyalgia and Autonomic Nervous Disorders.
+These are also the same therapeutic techniques I offer for Chronic Fatigue Syndrome, Fibromyalgia, Autonomic Nervous Disorders and Perimenopause.

 For more information on private sessions online or in person and workshops, please contact Vernette